Skip to content

 Choosing random elements from an array without repetitions is generally a typical programming task.
 But what if we would like to have randomness, but with some influence on how this randomness works?

-This is my solution for the biased random problem - choosing random array elements, but with the possibility to define some elements of the array as more or less likely to be chosen.
+This is my solution for the biased random problem - selecting random array elements with the ability to adjust the likelihood of each element being chosen.

 Problem description